48 new cases of COVID reported in county

-ELKHART — An additional 48 cases of COVID-19 were confirmed in Elkhart County on Thursday, another high in the daily reports submitted by the Indiana State Department of Health.
+ELKHART — Forty-eight more cases of COVID-19 were reported in Elkhart County, the Indiana State Department of Health said Tuesday.

+Forty-seven cases were confirmed on Monday and reported Tuesday, tying a daily high for the county set on May 9.

-One additional death in the county also was reported, bringing that total to 22.
+An additional case confirmed on Sunday also was reported, bringing the total number of new cases to 48, the state said in its daily report.

-About 95% of the deaths in the county have been among patients 70 or older.
-The largest share of cases, about 19%, has been among those in their 20s.
+The only other counties in the state reporting more new cases than Elkhart on Tuesday were Marion, at 145, and Lake, at 61.
+Neighboring St. Joseph County had 32 new cases.

-This newest report from the state brings the total number of cases in Elkhart County to 589; the one-day tally accounts for about 8% of the cases reported in the county since the coronavirus outbreak began in mid-March.
+The daily assessment brings the total number of confirmed cases in Elkhart County to 733.

+One additional death in the county occurred on Saturday, the state reported Tuesday, bringing the total number of coronavirus-related deaths to 24.

+Also reported were 205 new tests in the county, bringing the total number of tests completed to 5,912.
+About 12.4 percent of the tests have been positive.

+Most of the specimens for those new tests were collected Friday but some were collected as far back as April 23, the state said.

 Welcome to the discussion.